-ACTUAL Type Meaning DATE Four-byte integer internal format, representing the difference between the date to be entered and the date format base date. Απ Where $n = 1.4095$ for fixed-format sequential and VSAM data sources, and 1-256 for other non-FOCUS data sources.
-Alphanumeric characters A- Z, 0-9, and the special characters in the EBCDIC display mode.
+ACTUAL Type Meaning DATE Four-byte integer internal format, representing the difference between the date to be entered and the date format base date.

+ACTUAL Type Meaning An Where $n = 1.4095$ for fixed-format sequential and VSAM data sources, and 1-256 for other non-FOCUS data sources.
+Alphanumeric characters A-Z, 0-9, and the special characters in the EBCDIC display mode.
 An accepts all the date-time string formats, as well as the Hn display formats.
 ACTUAL=An also accepts a date-time field as it occurs in an alphanumeric HOLD file or SAVE file.
+Alphanumeric format can also be used with the hexadecimal USAGE format (U).
+The length of the ACTUAL has to be twice the length of the USAGE.
 D8 Double-precision, floating-point numbers, stored internally in eight bytes.
-F4 Single-precision, floating-point numbers, stored internally in four bytes.
-Hn H8, H10, or H12 accepts a date- time field as it occurs in a binary HOLD file or SAVB file.
+F4 Single-precision, floating-point numbers, stored internally in four bytes. Н п H8, H10, or H12 accepts a date-time field as it occurs in a binary H0LD file or SAVB file.
+In Binary integers: I1 = single-byte binary integer.

-ACTUAL Type Meaning

-In Binary integers:

-I1 = single-byte binary integer.

 I2 = half-word binary integer (2 bytes).
 I4 = full-word binary integer (4 bytes).
 I8 = double-word binary integer (8 bytes).
 Note: The USAGE must be P or D. Decimals are honored, with proper conversion to the decimals of the P or D USAGE.

-М8 Decimal precision floating-point numbers (MATH), stored internally in eight bytes.

-Ρn Where $n = 1-16$.
-Packed decimal internal format. n is the number of bytes, each of which contains two digits, except for the last byte which contains a digit and the sign (+ or -) For example, P6 means 11 digits plus a sign.
+M8 Decimal precision floating-point numbers (MATH), stored internally in eight bytes. ₽n Where $n = 1-16$.
+Packed decimal internal format. n is the number of bytes, each of which contains two digits, except for the last byte which contains a digit and the sign (+ or -).
+For example, P6 means 11 digits plus a sign.

-STRING For Relational data sources that have a STRING data type.
+ACTUAL Type Meaning STRING For Relational data sources that have a STRING data type.
 There is no length specification.

-X16 Extended decimal precision floating point numbers (XMATH), stored internally in 16 bytes.

-ACTUAL Type Meaning Zn Where $n = 1-31$.
+X16 Extended decimal precision floating-point numbers (XMATH), stored internally in 16 bytes.
+Zn Where $n = 1-31$.
 Zoned decimal internal format. n is the number of digits, each of which takes a byte of storage.
 The last digit contains a digit and the sign.
-If the field contains an assumed decimal point, represent the field with an ACTUAL format of Zn and a USAGE format of Pm.d , where m is the total number of digits in the display plus the assumed decimal point, d is the number of decimal places, and m must be at least 1 greater than the value of n .
+If the field contains an assumed decimal point, represent the field with an ACTUAL format of Zn and a USAGE format of $Pm.d$, where m is the total number of digits in the display plus the assumed decimal point, d is the number of decimal places, and m must be at least 1 greater than the value of n .
 For example, a field with ACTUAL=Z5 and one decimal place needs USAGE=P6.1 (or P7.1, or greater).

-- Unless your data source is created by a program, all of the characters are either of type A (alphanumeric) or type Z (zoned decimal). - ❑ ACTUAL formats supported for date-time values are An, H8, H10, and H12.
+- ❑ Unless your data source is created by a program, all of the characters are either of type A (alphanumeric) or type Z (zoned decimal). - ❑ ACTUAL formats supported for date-time values are An, H8, H10, and H12.
 An accepts all the date-time string formats, as well as the Hn USAGE display format.
 ACTUAL=H8, H10, or H12 accepts a date-time field as it occurs in a binary HOLD file or SAVB file.
 ACTUAL=An accepts a date-time field as it occurs in an alphanumeric HOLD file or SAVE file. - □ If you create a binary HOLD file from a data source with a date-time field, the ACTUAL format for that field is of the form Hn.
 If you create an alphanumeric HOLD file from a data source with a date-time field, the ACTUAL format for that field is of the form An.